iita-robotica/rescate_laberinto/README.md

 ## Old code from previous competitions

 If you want to look at our old code, you can go to the directory ```/previous_competitions/Competencias```.
 Be aware that some parts might be in Spanish.

+## License
+Our code is free and open-source under the MIT license!
+That means you can do whatever you want with it.
+We encourage you to see our code, take inspiration and copy it.
+You can also make your own fork of this repsitory and share your innovations upon it.
+We are exited to share and innovate together, and in this spirit we would like to encourage you to do the same, so we can all grow together.